pmillart/virtual-partner-bootcamp/Azure Application Developer/Security WDS/WDS trainer guide - Secure cloud solutions.md

 **Goal:** Provide an enterprise-ready solution to unify user and service account authentication, authorization, and management (provisioning).
 This goal is essentially the foundational core of all the other requirements as it defines the identity management for users, LOB applications, and custom applications such as web apps, apis, service apps.

 **Provide Authorization Using Role Based Access Control for Custom Applications** As per Contoso's Infosec and Data Handling Policies, there is an active Segregation of Duties (SOD) Matrix that defines a list of account roles and security groups within the company structure.

-Employees should have access only to the information they need to perform their duties.
+*The desired outcome of all this effort:*  Employees and Guest Partners should have access only to the information they need to perform their duties.

 This requirement implies use of Role-based Access Control (RBAC) within the enterprise to match the SOD matrix.
 OPS employees are allocated to roles and groups based on Employee Job Description and this will determine access to key resources, systems, and data.

 Listed below is a simple role classification for Contoso:
 - **Business Admin** – C-Suite, VPs